brmoreir/brmoreir/README.md

 </br>

-- I'm a young Engineer with a craft for people, who enjoys challenges, learning and growing.
+- I'm a Product Manager and Engineer with a craft for people, who enjoys challenges, learning and growing.
 I'm starting my journey in open-source and looking forward to start contributing to this community.
 (Any tips?)
 - I'm learning about **K8S**, **DevOps** and **Github**.
 - I'm having fun working [@Microsoft](https://www.instagram.com/microsoft/) as an Azure Infrastructure Engineer.
 - I'm a proud Portuguese, also living in Portugal.